lookfirst/WePay-Java-SDK/README.md

 A: I don't have any connection with WePay other than I'm just a happy user of their product.
 They've been really responsive to me and I just wanted to give back a bit.

-Q: What happens if I use this API and I loose all my money?
+Q: What happens if I use this API and I lose all my money?

 A: Go cry somewhere else.